Topic Content

 5HR03 Reward for performance and contribution Assignment Answers

-The UK finance labour market is a key contributor to the economy and is positioned at the frontline of business activity.
+The UK finance labour market, a key contributor to the economy, is positioned at the frontline of business activity.
 Characterised by high competition, sophisticated payment structures and complex staff movements, the finance sector continues to experience increased pressure from clients, regulators, and different markets.
 The impacts of Brexit and Covid-19 have substantially affected the finance sector, making it harder to attract the right talent and increasing costs for technological infrastructure and staff training.
 Companies have had to revise their pay scales and benefits packages and rely on digital means for recruitment, onboarding and appraisal (Roumpi, 2021).
 Consequently, UK firms have had to re-examine their reward strategies, considering internal and external factors to remain competitive and attractive.

 In order to ensure a just and equitable recruitment and recompense environment, many firms within the UK financial industry have adopted psychological contracts.
 These agreements ensure businesses comply with and observe the pledges they have fashioned to their personnel.
 Firms must certify that all remuneration is broadcast equitably and fittingly and that staff are not placed at a loss due to characteristics of their negotiating prowess, such as gender, sexual orientation, or ethnicity.
 Additionally, firms must guarantee that their subjective contracts are up to date and comport with existing employment edicts (Baruch & Rousseau, 2019).
 For example, initiating the IR35 statutes has notably affected the British financial sector, prompting many businesses to redesign their payment systems to ensure they are per the laws.